-Phil Paikea, Ngāti Whatua and Ngāpuhi, and Sue Rudman, Tainui ki Whaingaroa, have been supporting the Trust for many years, demonstrating their commitment and dedication to working alongside their community for change.
+Phil Paikea, Ngāti Whatua and Ngāpuhi, and Sue Rudman, Tainui ki Whaingaroa (pictured right), have been supporting the Trust for many years, demonstrating their commitment and dedication to working alongside their community for change.
 From small beginnings, the two now have an impressive line-up of events and activities to support their community to take action on the issues they face.

 In for the long haul

 Some hours are paid, but most are unpaid.
 They say they are in it for the long haul, and they do whatever needs to be done to get people moving forward and taking responsibility for themselves and their whānau.
 And, they say, it’s also important to respond immediately.
 “If something happens, we don’t wait a week – we get onto it pretty quick,” says Sue.

 This means they have constantly adapted their work to meet the needs of their immediate community, but they also extend well beyond the Bay into other parts of Northland.
 They will pretty much go wherever they are needed.
 They had a big presence at Waitangi in 2013, promoting E Tū Whānau resources.
 In June 2013 they supported an anti-violence event organised by a Whangaroa-based health provider.

 It’s all about whānau